440 Huntington Avenue

 Boston, MA 02115

-@Sarah Cortes, MS, CISA, AAFS, is President of Inman Technology.
+Sarah Cortes, MS, CISA, AAFS, is President of Inman Technology.
 She earned her undergraduate degree at Harvard University, and holds an MS from Boston University, in Computer Science, Information Security.
-She is in the Information Assurance PhD program at Northeastern University’s College of Computing and Information Science and studied Forensic Science at Boston University Medical School.
+She is in the Cybersecurity PhD program at Northeastern University’s Khoury College of Computer Sciences and studied Forensic Science at Boston University Medical School.
 Her research focuses on the darknet, network security, criminal legal treaties (MLATs), and digital forensics.

 Prior to undertaking her PhD, Sarah was a Senior Vice President for Security, IT Audit and Disaster Recovery at Putnam Investments, an investment management firm with over $400 billion in assets under management.
 She oversaw Putnam’s recovery on 9/11 when then-parent company Marsh & McLennan’s World Trade Center 99th floor data center was destroyed.
 She also supervised over 65 IT audits per year in that capacity.
 As a senior executive and later consultant for Putnam and other Fortune 500 firms, Sarah also had responsibility for major applications development, data center and other operations, staff and budgets.
 Before that, Sarah was a Sr. VP for Data Center and Security Operations with BNY Mellon Bank, a global investments company with $1.6 trillion in assets under management, previously a part of Shearson/Lehman/American Express.

 Sarah has published articles on computer security, privacy, mutual criminal legal assistance treaties (MLATs), and the darknet, including MLAT.is World Treaty Cartel Internet Overlay for Digital Traffic Analytics, featured in the 2017 IEEE International Symposium on Technologies for Homeland Security (HST17).
 She regularly serves as a referee for Computers & Security Journal.